Adaptive Linear Programming Decoding of Nonbinary Linear Codes Over Prime Fields: Adaptive Linear Programming Decoding

 \section{Adaptive Linear Programming Decoding}

+\revtwo{While the (in)equalities in $\Theta(d)$ constructed in Section~\ref{sec:bb} could in theory be subsumed in one large LP for (relaxed) LP decoding as described in Section~\ref{sec:lpdecoding}, this approach is pratically infeasible because $\abs{\Theta(d)}$ is exponential in $d$.}

-In this section, we show how to overcome the exponential number of inequalities in $\Theta(d)$ by giving an efficient separation algorithm, which allows for efficient relaxed ALP decoding of general codes over $\F_p$.
+In this section, we show how to overcome that issue by means of an efficient separation algorithm, which allows for efficient relaxed ALP decoding of general codes over $\F_p$.
 It thus generalizes the well-known \emph{Adaptive LP Decoder} for binary codes \cite{tag07}.
 Throughout the section, let $\C$ denote a general $p$-ary code defined by the parity-check matrix $\bm H$, the $j$-th row of which is denoted by $\bm h_j$.

-The main loop of our ALP decoder (\cref{alg:ALP}) is similar to \cite[Alg.~2]{tag07}, except that the $n(p + 1)$ \emph{simplex constraints} $\Delta_p^\C$ are present from start.
-Denote by $\mathcal{M}$ the set of vectors $\bm m$ corresponding to valid irredundant facet-defining classes $\Theta^{\bm m}$.
+The main loop of our ALP decoder (Algorithm~\ref{alg:ALP}) is similar to \cite[Alg.~2]{tag07}, except that the $n(p + 1)$ \emph{simplex constraints} $\Delta_p^\C$ are present from start.
+Denote by $\mathcal{M}$ the set of vectors $\bm m$ corresponding to valid irredundant facet-defining classes $\Theta^{\bm m}$. \revtwo{Note that valid $\bm m$-vectors can be found by a simple enumeration based on Corollary~\ref{cor:allValidOrNot} and Definition~\ref{def:valid-class} that runs in negligible time for all $p$ of reasonable size (see also Remarks~\ref{rem:search_m1} and \ref{rem:search_m2}).
+In Table~\ref{table:facetClasses}, we have listed valid $\bm m$-vector prefixes for $p \leq 19$.
+Furthermore, Proposition~\ref{prop:specialMvalid} gives a construction for valid $\bm m$-vectors for any value of $p$. }